istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 the mesh and no HTTP/TCP `ServiceEntry` is defined.
 For example, if your mesh does not have an HTTP service on port 443, and you did not define a `ServiceEntry` on port 443, you can access any external service on port 443.
-Note, however, that once you create an HTTP service on port 443 or define any `ServiceEntry` for any host on port 443, all the access to port 443 will be blocked: Istio will fall back to the blocking-by-default behavior for that port only.
+Note, however, that once you create an HTTP service on port 443 or define any `ServiceEntry` for any host on port 443, all accesses to port 443 is blocked: Istio will fall back to the blocking-by-default behavior for that port only.
 (Defining an HTTP service on port 443 is not recommended anyway, since using the same port for TCP/HTTPS and for HTTP traffic in Istio is discouraged.)